 The school explains that "What creates our #Alpha Edge is our purposeful and planned integration of the very best elements of other curricula to create a depth and relevance of learning, whereby students witness the impact of applying their learning to real situations for positive change."

 The Alpha School defines its uniqueness as "first and foremost our intimate, family feel.
 Alpha’s physical facility is designed to promote a feeling of belonging and togetherness.
 We firmly believe that we are very different from every other school and offer so much more, especially when considering our fee structure".

 Alpha School currently has approximately 300 students and with a total capacity of 550; this will always be a small school.
 Students come from a range of 29 different nationalities, with Eygpt, India and Pakistan passport holders making up the highest proportion, but students from as far away as various African countries and Japan also attend the school.
-A relatively small team of teaching staff - 15 in total - come from the UK, Ireland, France and Finland, with Arabic staff supporting the UAE National Curriculum requirements for Arabic and Islamic Studies.
-Unusually in our experience, Alpha currently has four male teachers (almost a quarter of the staff), ensuring that there is a more rounded influence than is often the case.
+A relatively small team of teaching staff - 27 in total - come from the UK, Ireland, France and Finland, with Arabic staff supporting the UAE National Curriculum requirements for Arabic and Islamic Studies.
+They are supported by 12 teaching assistants.

 Read about the priorities for Principal Alison McDonald in our Experience report here.
 We dare you not to be inspired!